christhekeele/matcha/CONTRIBUTING.md

 gh pr create
 ```

-If you are not using `gh` or `asdf`, you should fork Matcha [from the source](https://github.com/christhekeele/matcha) and set up your Erlang and Elixir installations on your machine to match those described in [.tool-versions](.tool-versions) yourself.
+If you are not using `gh` or `asdf`, you should fork Matcha [from the source](https://github.com/christhekeele/matcha) and set up your Erlang and Elixir installations on your machine to match those described in [.tool-versions](https://github.com/christhekeele/matcha/.tool-versions) yourself.

 ## What to Contribute

 We cultivate [a set of issues][open-issues-good-first-issue] that are good ways to contribute to Matcha for the first time.

 Looking for other ways to contribute?
 Consider:

+- **_[Submitting a PR][open-a-pr]_**

+  See a typo or a broken link?
+Is existing documentation unclear, or does following it lead to behaviour you consider surprising?
+Jump in and help us correct it!

+- **_[Helping answer questions in the communituy][forum-questions]_**

+  Helping other people use `Matcha` successfully is a great way to give back!

 - **_[Improving the documentation][open-issues-kind-documentation]_**